-Generally, the taxable value of a benefit is the cash equivalent value.
-This is usually the amount it costs your employer to provide you with the benefit.
-You can read more about this in our section 'What are benefits in kind?'
+From 6 April 2016, the rules say that, generally, the taxable value of a benefit is the ‘cash equivalent’ value.
+This is usually the amount it costs your employer to provide you with the benefit, less any part of that cost made good by you.
+The main exceptions to this rule are company cars, living accommodation and cheap loans where special valuation rules apply.
+You can read more about this in our section 'What are benefits-in-kind?'.

-You can read more about benefits provided before 6 April 2016 in the section below ‘What was the £8,500 threshold?’
+You can read more about the rules for benefits provided before 6 April 2016 in the section below ‘What was the £8,500 threshold?’.

-If you are an employee, you may be able to claim certain expenses as a deduction against your employment income, or your employer might reimburse you.
+If you are an employee, your employer might pay or reimburse your employment expenses.
+If they don’t, you may be able to claim certain expenses as a deduction against your employment income and get tax relief.

 There are various rules governing the tax treatment of employment expenses.

-You can find information on 'What if I incur expenses in connection with my job?'
-'What travel expenses can I claim?' and using your own car for business purposes in this section.
+You can find information on 'What if I incur expenses in connection with my job?', 'What travel expenses can I claim?' and 'What if I use my own car for business purposes?' in this section.

 Up to 5 April 2016 how you were taxed on a non-cash benefit could depend on whether or not you were a 'lower-paid employee' – that is, whether you earned at a rate of £8,500 or more per year, or less than this amount.
-The rules were more generous for the very low paid.
+The rules were more generous for such employees.

 To work out if you earned at a rate of £8,500 or more per year, you had to include the value of any benefits you received.
 So your actual ‘cash’ salary may have been beneath the threshold, but the value of benefits in kind could have meant you still failed the lower-paid employee test.
 Generally, in working out the £8,500 threshold, you added in benefits at their actual cost to the employer.